airbytehq/airbyte/docs/integrations/destinations/aws-datalake.md

 You can use [the AWS policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html) to help you generate an appropriate policy.

 Please also make sure that the role or user you will use has appropriate permissions on the database in AWS Lakeformation.
 You will find more information about Lake Formation permissions in the [AWS Lake Formation Developer Guide](https://docs.aws.amazon.com/lake-formation/latest/dg/lake-formation-permissions.html).

-## Setup guide

-You should now have all the requirements needed to configure AWS Datalake as a destination in the UI.
-You'll need the following information to configure the destination:

-- Aws Account Id : The account ID of your AWS account
-- Aws Region : The region in which your resources are deployed
-- Authentication mode : "ROLE" if you are using a role, "USER" if using a user with Access key / Secret Access key
-- Target Role Arn : The name of the role, if "Authentication mode" was "ROLE"
-- Access Key Id : The Access Key ID of the user if "Authentication mode" was "USER"
-- Secret Access Key : The Secret Access Key ID of the user if "Authentication mode" was "USER"
-- S3 Bucket Name : The bucket in which the data will be written
-- Target S3 Bucket Prefix : A prefix to prepend to the file name when writing to the bucket
-- Database : The database in which the tables will be created

 ## Supported sync modes